metalama/website/features/tooling.md

     <li>
         <img src="/assets/images/homepage/codelens.svg" alt="CodeLens Integration" />
         <p>
-            <b>CodeLens</b>: Effortlessly identify applied aspects within the editor, even when it's not evident from the source code.
+            <b>CodeLens</b>: Effortlessly identify applied aspects within the editor, even when they are not evident from the source code.
         </p>
     </li>
     <li>